vincentes/openmrs-mobile/README.md

   2. [Chrome](http://www.google.com/chrome)
   3. [Chrome Allow-Control-Allow-Origin Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en)

-Clone the repository
+Clone the repository:

     $ git clone https://github.com/Vincentes/OpenMRS-Mobile.git

-Change directory to the cloned folder
+Change directory to the cloned folder:

     $ cd OpenMRS-Mobile

-Running ionic
+Running ionic:

     $ ionic serve
 This will open a Chrome window with the app running.
 Make sure you have Allow-Control-Allow-Origin plugin installed and enabled.
 Without it, Chrome won't be able to make api calls to the OpenMRS host server.